coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/prerequisites.md

 # Prerequisites

-After completing the _How to Set Up a Cardano Stake Pool_ guide, you will know what you need to register and operate a stake pool on Mainnet.
+After completing the _How to Set Up a Cardano Stake Pool_ guide, you will know how to register and operate a secure stake pool on Mainnet.
 The guide also includes instructions throughout explaining how to configure a stake pool to operate in a Testnet environment.

 Operating a stake pool in a Cardano [Testnet Environment](https://docs.cardano.org/cardano-testnets/environments) prior to registering a stake pool in the Mainnet production environment offers a risk-free approach to start learning practically about the technical skills, commitment, responsibilities and benefits of operating a Cardano stake pool.